-With 73 per cent of Kenya’s population under the age of 30 and 43 per cent under the age of 15, the youth factor is an important social-political and economic factor.
+With 73 percent of Kenya’s population under the age of 30 and 43 percent under the age of 15, the youth factor is an essential social-political and economic factor.

 The Ministry of Cooperatives is working closely with the youths to ensure they provide whatever is close to their hearts.

 As part of the efforts, the Cooperative Insurance Company (CIC), in partnership with the Ministry, is involved in promoting the co-operative model of an enterprise to the youth, with university students a key target.

 A campaign dubbed I’m a Co-operator seeks to impress upon young people the importance of co-operatives as a development tool that can effectively transform lives economically and socially.